iechevarria/blog-generator/blog/value-of-in-house-adversary/index.md

 ---
-title: The value of an in-house adversary
+title: The value of running your adversary's strategy in-house
 date: 2021-11-06
 ---